Allies of Pakistan’s ex-PM Khan resuming march on Islamabad - NewsBreak

 Allies of Pakistan’s ex-PM Khan resuming march on Islamabad

-ISLAMABAD — (AP) — Thousands of former premier Imran Khan's allies are expected to resume their protest march on the country’s capital city Thursday in a bid to seek snap elections, a demand Prime Minister Shahbaz Sharif rejects.
+Thousands of former premier Imran Khan 's allies are expected to resume their protest march on the country’s capital city Thursday in a bid to seek snap elections, a demand Prime Minister Shahbaz Sharif rejects.

 The lingering deadlock between the government and Khan's Tehreek-e-Insaf party has deepened political turmoil at a time when the government is also facing the big challenge of delivering tents and food to those displaced by this summer's devastating floods ahead of the winter.
 Thousands are still living in open areas in the wake of the floods that killed 1,739 people and affected 33 million since mid-June.